 Successful leaders have the power to inspire, motivate, and positively influence people.
 Well practiced leadership contributes to job satisfaction, motivation and productivity.
 JFK knew how to do it.
-Devote 4 minutes to watching Stacey Bredhoff explaining how he thought and communicated:
+Watch Stacey Bredhoff explain how he thought and communicated:

 John F. Kennedy was an inspiring leader who, as shown in the video, knew how to communicate.
 Men went out of their way to please him and women fell in love with him.
 Forgetting about the falling in love aspect, what is special about him and other inspiring leaders?

 What characterize a great leader?